EDWARD W. SHORE

 TERENCE J. O'REILLY

 Terry O'Reilly epitomized the Bruins of his generation.
 As comfortable using his hands for scoring or fighting, he is one of just four players in club history to lead the team in scoring and penalty minutes in the same season.
-He served as the team captain from 1983-85, still ranks ninth on the team's all-time scoring list and is the club's all-time leader in penalty minutes.
+He served as the team captain from 1983-85, still ranks tenth on the team's all-time scoring list and is the club's all-time leader in penalty minutes.
 He also coached the team from 1986-89, including an appearance in the 1988 Stanley Cup Finals.

 RAYMOND J. BOURQUE